-I’m a zone 9a (or is it 9b?) gardener — I can never remember which and it doesn’t seem to matter anyway.
-Every corner of my garden seems to be in its own microclimate.
-I’m a passionate amateur, gardening in full sun and sandy, nematode-infested “soil.”
-I’ve had just enough success to keep trying.
-Which is why I fell in love with garden blogging in 2008, while working as a features editor and garden writer for The Tampa Tribune.
+I’m a zone 9a (or is it 9b?) gardener — I can never remember which and it doesn’t matter.
+Every corner of my garden is in its own microclimate.
+I’m a journalist and passionate amateur gardener.
+I fell in love with garden blogging in 2008, while working as a features editor, reporter and garden writer for The Tampa Tribune.

-I’m diggin’ on sand and full-on sun in a Tampa suburb — when it works it’s very, very good, and when it doesn’t, well, you know the rhyme.
-I’m sympathetic when it comes to shade issues, but don’t you dare whine if you’ve got good dirt!
+I’m diggin’ on sand and full-on sun in a Tampa suburb — when it works it’s very, very good, and when it doesn’t, I learn valuable life lessons.